No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 Don’t Schedule Too Far In Advance

-If you’ve been booking a month out in advance and have noticed those clients no-showing or canceling, it could help to stick to scheduling just 2-3 weeks ahead.
+If you're booking a month or two in advance and noticing a lot of no-shows and cancellations, this may apply to you.
+It could help to sticking to scheduling 2-3 weeks ahead.

 structure provided by measurement-based care allows the clients to open up about their treatment objectives